RamogninoF/LibICE-post/README.md

 #### Download

-In order to download the source code of _LibICEpost_ proceed as follow:
+In order to download the source code of `libICEpost` proceed as follow:
 1. Create a folder in your `C:\Users\your_name` folder called `LibICE_repo`, where the various libraries will be stored
 2. In that folder, create another folder called `LibICE-post`;
 3. Now open VS Code and with the `Open Folder` command open the folder you created;